Silvio Santos: Legacy

-Santos's other trademark was wearing a full-size microphone on his chest (although he would eventually abandon this practice in late 2014).
+Santos's other trademark was wearing a full-size microphone—a Sennheiser MD405 with a metal brace—on his chest (although he would eventually abandon this practice in late 2014).

+In popular culture

+Daniel Boaventura portrayed Silvio Santos in the 2019 Brazilian film Hebe: A Estrela do Brasil, a biopic about Hebe Camargo.

 Silvio Santos was portrayed by José Rubens Chachá in the 2022 biographical television series O Rei da TV.
 He was also portrayed by Rodrigo Faro in the 2024 biographical film Silvio.

 Leandro Hassum portrays Silvio Santos in the 2025 biographical film Silvio Santos Vem Aí.

 Death

 In September 2022, Santos took time off in television by as host of Programa Silvio Santos (being succeeded by his daughter Patricia Abravanel), and stepping down as vice president of SBT in 2023.
 In July 2024, he was hospitalized with H1N1 and was discharged two days later.

-After being hospitalized again with the same disease, he died due to a bronchopneumonia, a complication provoked by H1N1, in São Paulo, on 17 August 2024.
-He was 93, and had been hospitalized at Albert Einstein Israelite Hospital since the beginning of August 2024.
+After being hospitalized again with the same disease, he died due to a bronchopneumonia, a complication provoked by H1N1, in São Paulo, on 17 August 2024, at age 93.
+He had been hospitalized at Albert Einstein Israelite Hospital since the beginning of August 2024.

 His body was not veiled and was buried in Israelite Cemetery of Butantã.
 He did not want tributes or large wakes, which was respected by the family.
 Because he was Jewish, he was buried, since he could not be cremated.